 Dr. George Flaherty is Associate Professor of Art History and Co-Director of the Center for Latin American Visual Studies (CLAVIS).
-His research and teaching focus primarily on modern and contemporary art and architecture as well as film and video, centered in Mexico, the Spanish-speaking Caribbean, and their diasporas in the United States.
-His scholarly interests extend to the urban humanities, postcolonial/subaltern studies, and Afro-Latin American/Latinx studies.
+His research and teaching focus primarily on modern and contemporary visual and spatial cultures in Mexico, the Spanish-speaking Caribbean, and their diasporas in the United States.
+His scholarly interests extend to film and media studies, postcolonial and subaltern studies, and Afro-Latin American and Afro-Latinx studies.

-Dr. Flaherty’s current major research project is A Traffic in Blackness: Race and Revolutionary Art between Mexico and the United States (working title).
-This book examines the axis of cultural exchange, affinity, and appropriation between Mexican and Black artists and intellectuals of the 1920s and 30s to expand the borders of the Mexican Renaissance and Harlem Renaissance.
+Dr. Flaherty is at work on a book manuscript, titled Cross-Border Renaissances: Race and Revolutionary Art between Mexico and Black America.
+The book examines the axis of cultural exchange, affinity, and appropriation between Mexican and Black artists and intellectuals of the 1920s and 30s to expand the borders of the Mexican Renaissance and Harlem Renaissance.

 Dr. Flaherty’s scholarship has appeared in various journals, including Social Text, Latin American and Latinx Visual Culture, Journal of the Society of Architectural Historians, and Art in Translation.
-He has also contributed to several anthologies and exhibitions catalogs, including La Raza (2020), The Routledge Companion to Critical Approaches to Contemporary Architecture (2019), Mexico Modern: Art, Commerce, and Cultural Exchange (2017), Genealogías del arte contemporáneo en México, 1952–1967 (2015), and Defying Stability: Artistic Processes in Mexico, 1952–1967 (2014).
+His article in JSAH was recognized with the SAH Founders’ Award in 2015.
+He has also contributed to several anthologies and exhibitions catalogs, including Félix Candela from Mexico City to Chicago: Rise and Fall of Experimentation in Concrete (2024), La Raza (2020), The Routledge Companion to Critical Approaches to Contemporary Architecture (2019), Mexico Modern: Art, Commerce, and Cultural Exchange (2017), Genealogías del arte contemporáneo en México, 1952–1967 (2015), and Defying Stability: Artistic Processes in Mexico, 1952–1967 (2014).
 La Raza was recognized with ALAA’s Thoma Foundation Exhibition Catalog Award in 2021.

 He is a graduate of Swarthmore College and the University of California at Santa Barbara (Ph.D.
 2011).